MoserMichael/kind-helper/README.md

 ## What I learned from this

 doing docker based workflows can take quite a lot of time; i often need to try out stuff; now every iteration of the process takes quite a while, as it involves a combination of steps where each step takes quite a while: building the docker, building the cluster, trying things out on the cluster.
-One solution to this problem is not to rely on autmation too much here - each step needs to be debugged on its own, without relying on the whole sequence of steps.
-(O(n^2) versus o(n))
+One solution to this problem is not to rely on automation too much here - each step needs to be debugged on its own, without relying on the whole sequence of steps.
+(O(n^2) versus o(n)).
+Now with kubernetes you have an additional problem: often it is not obvious that an action failed or succeeded; you have to examine all of the effected kubernetes objects and their logs...

 Local docker registrys using registry:2 have a lot of strange issues: i managed to push a docker image of the form aa/bb/cc:latest to the local registry on localhost:5000/dd:latest but not a docker image of the form aa/bb:latest